MarkDickinson/shell_scripts/security-audit/README.txt

 Security Audit Toolkit - FOR LINUX SERVERS

 Purpose: check for common security issues on multiple Linux servers
-         and produce a 'global' report of security status
+         and produce a 'global' drill-down report of security status for all the servers processed.

 Upgrade Notes: whenever upgrading between versions of this toolkit the
                new version of the data collection script should be